Tasmania

 The dramatic decline of Giant Kelp Forests is primarily due to Tasmania’s east coast ocean water temperature rising at three to four times the global average.
 Eddies that spin off the EAC and south towards Tasmania are larger and more frequent, resulting in warmer, nutrient poor water.
 Giant Kelp however typically needs cold, nutrient rich water to grow.
 The warming waters bring non-native invasive species to the area, like the long-spined sea urchin (Centrostephanus rodgersii) which is responsible for destructive overgrazing of Giant Kelp forests.

-Efforts to restore Giant Kelp Forests
+Efforts to Restore Giant Kelp Forests

 Over the last few years, the Australian Government, scientists, and nature conservation organisations have been working on management strategies and solutions to restore the Giant Kelp Forests along Tasmania’s east coast.